aawyatt/DS4010_E/README.md

 ##### Reddit_Webscraped
 Contains the data file `Post_Data.csv`, the Python script `DS401-Webscraped`, and the `METADATA.md` file.
 #### Transformed
-This folder contains
+This folder contains data from their respective years and in a combined data set.

 ### Code
 This folder contains initial R scripts for data exploration and visualization.

-## Data Citation